openitu/STL/src/is54/README.md

 3. How to Run the Coder

-After compiling, the coder program may be run by typing "uvselp".
+After compiling, the coder program may be run by typing `uvselp`.
 The first prompt asks whether to run both the encoder and decoder or the decoder only.
 If you want to process speech and put out a coded speech file, choose the encoder/decoder option.
 If you want to